 But it's a lifetime of learning - both your weapon and the game animals you'll pursue.

 So why hunt with stick and string over the other types of hunting?

 There is a certain "coolness factor" that comes with bowhunting.
 First, it just feels almost transcendental to shoot a bow.
-Whether you're sending an arrow at a trophy buck or a target; each shot requires aligning form and focus to achieve an accurate shot.
+Whether you're sending an arrow at a trophy buck or a target; each shot requires proper archery form and focus to achieve an accurate shot.
 The sheer challenge of re-creating that each time for a shot is an addictive game.

 Second, there's no doubting the exhilarating feeling of getting within what seems like arms reach of game animals.
 The pursuit becomes much more up close and personal, and that certainly ties into primal urges buried deep within our DNA.

 Third, coolness factor aside - with longer seasons, less crowding, either-sex deer options, and the ability to hunt in firearm prohibited areas, the answer to the question, "why bowhunt," becomes self-evident.

 It is all about the experience you're looking for.
 Compound bows are more compact and feature "let-off," so you're not holding the full draw weight.
 You can also learn to shoot them much quicker.

 If you are really serious, you can cut a piece of the best wood to make a bow and make your own traditional bow.

 Crossbows definitely make bow hunting easier and have seen a huge resurgence since they are now legal in most states during bow hunting season.

 Traditional bows have the mystique of ancient weaponry.
 There have been innovations in materials, but it is stripped-down archery as it was thousands of years ago.
 With the exception of making the bows and arrows yourself, it's as pure as archery gets.